hosstay/login-example-PEAN/README.md

 ## Deployment

-Start Backend: "node server" or "nodemon --inspect server" if you have nodemon installed and want dedicated devtools.
+Start Backend: 'node server' or 'nodemon --inspect server' if you have nodemon installed and want dedicated devtools.

-Start Frontend: "npm start" or "au run --watch" if you have aurelia cli installed and want it to watch for changes.
+Start Frontend: 'npm start' or 'au run --watch' if you have aurelia cli installed and want it to watch for changes.

 ## Built With